Ressis66/spring-boot-3-jwt-security-main/README.md

 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run

 -> The application will be available at http://localhost:8080.
+It uses BEARER TOKEN for authentication and authorisation.
+The examples of tokens could be taken from Spring CLI.

+To test project you can use the following endpoint http://localhost:8080/swagger-ui/index.html